vadimv/server-components/README.md

                                      render());
 ```

-The default request-to-state routing implementation returns an initial state for any incoming HTTP request.
+The default request-to-state routing implementation returns a provided initial state for any incoming HTTP request.

 In a kind of opposite way, the current application's state can be mapped to the browser's navigation bar path using another function,
 which corresponds to another parameter of the ``App`` constructor.